hgguspet/Thermometer-project/README.md

 ### Thermometer
  - github : https://github.com/hgguspet/Thermometer-project-sensor

-### Required setup in local enviornment
-#### The following will be a setup guide for arch as that is the os this project was made in

- - setup a Cron Job with crontab -e and add the line "0 * * * * php home/<username>/Thermometer-project/scripts/update_hourly_avg.php"
- - setup apache

 ### Setup mysql (required)
 1. Make a new mysql database, default name is thermometer_data